Skip to main content

 Saving for a house deposit in Australia

 A 20% deposit avoids Lenders Mortgage Insurance (LMI) and gives you more borrowing options.
-On the Australian median dwelling price of around $780,000 (2024), that's $156,000 — a substantial target.
-The First Home Guarantee (FHBG) allows eligible first home buyers to purchase with as little as a 5% deposit with the government guaranteeing the remaining 15%, potentially saving tens of thousands in LMI.
+On the Australian median dwelling price of around $800,000, that's $160,000, a substantial target.
+The Australian Government 5% Deposit Scheme (formerly the First Home Guarantee) allows eligible first home buyers to purchase with as little as a 5% deposit with the government guaranteeing the remaining 15%, potentially saving tens of thousands in LMI.
+Income caps were removed from October 2025, broadening eligibility.
 The First Home Super Saver Scheme (FHSS) lets you save up to $50,000 inside super, withdrawing it for a first home deposit and benefiting from the 15% super tax rate on the way in.

 How much emergency savings do you need?

 Most financial planners recommend an emergency fund covering 3–6 months of essential living expenses.
 For the average Australian household spending around $4,500/month on essentials, that's $13,500–$27,000 kept in a liquid, accessible high-interest savings account.
-An emergency fund should not be invested in shares or ETFs — it needs to be accessible without market timing risk.
-Ubank, ING, Macquarie, and RAMS currently offer some of Australia's highest HISA rates at 4.5–5.5% p.a., compounding daily.
+An emergency fund should not be invested in shares or ETFs; it needs to be accessible without market timing risk.
+Ubank, ING, Macquarie, and RAMS are consistently among the higher-rate options, check Canstar or Finder for current rates, which move with each RBA decision.

 Getting the most from your savings rate

-Australian HISAs are currently among the highest-paying savings products in years thanks to RBA rate rises.
+HISA rates move with the RBA cash rate, compare regularly to ensure you're earning a competitive return.
 Look for accounts with genuine ongoing rates (not just a 3-month honeymoon rate), no balance caps, and no hoops like minimum monthly deposits or transaction limits.
-Ubank Save, ING Savings Maximiser (with monthly deposit condition), and Macquarie Savings Account are consistently near the top.
-Even a 0.5% difference on $30,000 is $150/year — worth switching for.
+Ubank Save, ING Savings Maximiser, and Macquarie Savings Account are consistently near the top.
+Even a 0.5% difference on $30,000 is $150/year, worth switching for.

 The 50/30/20 rule for Australian budgets